aloof-ruf/rufcpu/README.md

 1010 XOR [4-7] destination register [8-11] first register [12-15] second register
 1011 OR  [4-7] destination register [8-11] first register [12-15] second register
 1100 AND [4-7] destination register [8-11] first register [12-15] second register

-1101 PRT [4-7] register holding character to print
+1101 PRT [4-7] register holding address of starting character to print

+ - Print.
+Goes to the address given by the value of the specified register and prints characters until it hits the null character (16 zero's).

+ ex) prt rA

 1110 ---